Discrete-Time CRLB-based Power Allocation for CF MIMO-ISAC with Joint Localization and Velocity Sensing: Signal Model

-For target-reflected reception, we refer the term ``RCS'' as encompassing both channel fading and radar RCS.
-Then, we define the RCS as ${\alpha}_{n,k}$ over transmitter $n$ and receiver $k$.
-We consider the Swerling-I sensing model, i.e. the \emph{deterministic RCS assumption} where RCSs are assumed to be deterministic but unknown during the observation time \cite{van2001detection,Godrich2010,Godrich2011,Godrich2012,feng2016fast}.
-The lowpass equivalent of the reflected signal from the $n$th transmitter by a target received at receiver $k$ is given by\footnote{The transmitted signals over different transmitters are orthogonal and maintain approximate orthogonality over different delays and Doppler frequencies such that the signals contributed from different transmitters can be separated at each receiver \cite{Fishler2006, Haimovich2008,He2010,Chuanming2010,he2012noncoherent}.}
+\textbf{Sensing model: } For target-reflected reception, we hereafter refer to the term ``RCS'' as encompassing both channel fading and radar RCS.
+Denote the RCS associated with transmitter $n$ and receiver $k$ as ${\alpha}_{n,k}$.
+The sensing model under the \emph{deterministic RCS assumption} is considered where RCSs are assumed to be deterministic but unknown during the observation time \cite{Ai2015,Godrich2010,van2001detection}.
+Then, the lowpass equivalent of the reflected signal from the $n$th transmitter by a target received at receiver $k$ is given by\footnote{The transmitted signals over different transmitters are orthogonal and maintain approximate orthogonality over different delays and Doppler frequencies such that the signals contributed from different transmitters can be separated at each receiver \cite{Ai2015,He2010}.}